Love Conquers All

 "Thanks for caring, Ed and pencil me in for the date because I'll be there, so see you on the 23rd."

-Maggie hung up the phone and dialed the number Hannibal had last given her for an emergency contact number.
+Maggie hung up the phone and dialed the number Hannibal had last given her as an emergency contact number.
 After about the tenth ring, she hung up the phone wondering where he might be.
 Guess he's not there, she thought.
-Then she tried the number of the mobile phone in the van and got an operator message they couldn't connect with the number.
-She started to worry a little bit, but it wasn't unusual in these mountains for signals to not get through, so she'd just have to try again later.
+First Maggie dialed the mobile phone in the van and got an operator message they couldn't connect with the number because of interference in the lines.
+So out of options, Maggie started to worry a little bit, but it wasn't unusual in these mountains for signals not to get through, so she'd just have to try again later.

 "What in the hell happened to you?
 Like I can't already tell you did it again.
 Where are the other two?
 Are they ok?"
-Maggie asked as she stepped to the side to let them through the door.
+Maggie asked as she sidestepped to let them through the door.

 "Yeah Maggie, they're okay.
-They had to take care of a couple of things, you know make sure the bad guys say secure until the cops can pick them up, so I brought Hannibal on in.
-He's lost a lot of blood while we were getting here.
+They had to take care of a couple of things, you know to make sure the bad guys stay secure until the cops can pick them up, so I brought Hannibal to you.
+It took us so long to get here; he's already lost a lot of blood.
 Do you have his type on hand?"
 Face asked.

 "Help him in to the surgery, Face and lay him down on the table.
-I'll give the local hospital a call and have a couple of units of his type sent over by courier to expedite things since I know his blood type from so much practice and at least he has a more common blood type than BA and I don't have to pull teeth to get it.
+I'll give the local hospital a call and have a couple of units sent over by courier to expedite things since I know his blood type from so much practice.
+At least he has a more common blood type than BA, and I don't have to pull teeth to get it.
 You'd think I'd get used to this since he shows up on a regular basis hurt in one way or another."
 Guess I'll have to wait for a while to tell him the news, Maggie thought.
 He's not in any kind of shape to take on that little bit of information.
 Right now I have to save his life and take care of him until he gets back on his feet.

 "Right doc."
-Face said as he helped Hannibal to the back and he was leaning on Face very heavily for support as his legs were visibly shaking underneath him from shock and it wasn't going to be too much longer before his legs gave out completely.
-Face got Hannibal there just in time before his legs totally gave out and when they did he started leaning against the side of the table and sliding down to the floor.
-Face caught him and laid him down on the table as Maggie followed them into the room.
+Face said as Hannibal leaned on him heavily for support as his legs visibly shook underneath him from shock as they made their way slowly to the clinic and it wasn't going to be too much longer before his legs gave out completely.
+Fortunately Face managed to get there in time because when he leaned his friend against the table, Hannibal started sliding down to the floor.
+So, Face caught him and laid him down on the table as Maggie followed them into the room.

 "Face, help me get his jacket and shirt off, will you?"
-Maggie said as she put the oxygen mask over Hannibal's nose and mouth to support his breathing as he looked up at her weakly and flashed his famous lopsided grin of his at her.
-She pushed the hair out of his eyes and smiled back at him, trying to give him some comfort and strength.
+Maggie said as she put the oxygen mask over Hannibal's nose and mouth to support his breathing as he looked up at her weakly and flashed his famous lopsided grin at her.
+So trying to give him a little comfort and strength, Maggie smiled at him as she pushed the hair out of his eyes.

 "Sure, doc.
 I'll do anything you need me to do to help."
-Face said as he moved to cut Hannibal's shirt and jacket off.
+Face said as took the scissors from her and cut Hannibal's shirt and jacket off.

 "Has he been unconscious for any length of time Face?"

 "NO. He stayed on his feet and kept shooting during the firefight until it was over.
-We didn't even know he'd been shot until after the situation had already calmed down and we saw all the blood.
-He kept on yelling orders at us over the mayhem.
-He's going to be alright, isn't he Maggie?"
+We didn't even know he'd been shot until after the situation calmed down and we saw all the blood.
+He kept yelling orders at us over the mayhem.
+Hannibal's going to be alright, isn't he Maggie?"

 "Yeah, Face.
 I think you got him here in time.
 Why don't you go in the other room and wait?
 I'll call you if I need you."
-Maggie said as she took Hannibal's blood pressure and started a saline I.V. in his good arm to start getting fluids into him in a hurry and gave him a sedative/painkiller to sedate him for surgery.
-Maggie made a quick call to the hospital to have a couple of units of blood sent over to stabilize his blood pressure.
-After the call she started another I.V. line to start a plasma infusion until the blood arrived to raise his blood pressure because she needed him stable and unconscious before she started any kind of surgery to remove the bullet from his shoulder.
+Maggie said as she took Hannibal's blood pressure and started a wide open I.V. in his right arm to get fluids into him in a hurry to boost his blood pressure before giving him a sedative/painkiller to dull the pain and sedate him for surgery.
+After a quick call to the hospital, Maggie started another I.V. line for a plasma infusion until the blood arrived to raise his blood pressure and stabilize Hannibal's vital signs before she removed the bullet from his shoulder.

-"How is he doc?"
+"How is the colonel, doc?"
 Murdock asked, his concern evident on his face.

 "He's asleep right now, Murdock.
-He's going to be fine and he's just going to have to take it easy for awhile."
+He's going to be fine, this time and he's going to have to take it easy for awhile."